NOTE: Due to financial constraints, CFRD Awards for 2020-2021 have been shifted to 2021-2022. No new CFRD awards will be added for 2021-2022.

 • a letter of support from a colleague who is familiar with the area of scholarly/creative work and the applicant’s capabilities to achieve what is proposed.

-Proposals must be pre-approved by department chairs and deans, who are responsible for determining the administrative feasibility of the proposed released time, and for verifying teaching hours (regular teaching load, overload and other released time).
+Proposals must be pre-approved by department chairs and deans, who are responsible for determining the administrative feasibility of the proposed reassigned time, and for verifying teaching hours (regular teaching load, overload and other reassigned time).

 Review Committee and Criteria